LSVH/wp-instagram-media-scraper/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Scrape Media from a specified Instagram account.
+Scrape media from a specified social media account.

 == Description ==

-This plugin downloads media from a specified Instagram account and uploads it as an `attachment` to your WordPress site.
+This plugin downloads media from a specified social media account and uploads it as an `attachment` to your WordPress site.

+The plugin currently supports the following social media platforms:

+* Instagram

 == Installation ==